Why is it important

 Develop a system to collect and monitor the impact on forest areas and review the operational activities of relevant business units and suppliers in high-risk areas to ensure compliance with all applicable laws.

-Collaborate with our Tier 1 and Critical Non-Tier 1 suppliers to assess their risks and impacts on biodiversity and deforestation.
+Collaborate with our Tier 1 Suppliers and Critical Suppliers (Non-Tier 1 Levels) to assess their risks and impacts on biodiversity and deforestation.

 Publicly communicate our progress and targets according to the Biodiversity and Forested Resource Conservation Commitment on an annual basis.